aiven/aiven-docs/docs/products/clickhouse/howto/connect-with-go.md

 :::note
-If the version of Go is lower than 1.18.4 (visible via `go version`), you need to install an older version of `clickhouse-go`.
+If the version of Go is lower than 1.18.4 (visible via `go version`), install an older version of `clickhouse-go`.
 For this purpose, use command
 `go get github.com/ClickHouse/clickhouse-go/v2@v2.2`.
 :::